autistic-symposium/mev-toolkit/keeperDAO/docs-notes.md

 ### ➡️ Because block producers are able to prioritize transactions with higher gas fees, a bidding war between bots (who either try to arbitrage or front-run) can occur.
 This hurts ordinary users and DeFi platforms, because these bidding wars drive up gas fees (Priority Gas Auctions) and cause slippage and failed transactions

 ### MEV strategies

+* Common MEV strategies are front-running, back-running, and sandwiching.
+* MEV should accrue to the originator of the transaction, or of the transactions or protocols that create the MEV in the first place.
+* Using KeeperDAO's **coordination layer**, we can capture and recycle the MEV before it can be extracted.